 Clients include marketing agencies, design companies, engagement specialists, educators, consultants and anyone needing input on how to communicate more effectively around the charged topics of environment/climate change/consumption/sustainability.

-Dr. Lertzman also coaches international governmental, private and public sector organizations, designing workshops and seminars tailored to specific needs regarding psychological dimensions of sustainability/environmental engagement.
-Her graduate courses on the psychological dimensions of environmental education and communication examine the issues of psychology and sustainability, offering practitioners tools and resources for working in this emerging field.
+Renee also coaches international governmental, private and public sector organizations, designing workshops and seminars tailored to specific needs regarding psychological dimensions of sustainability/environmental engagement.

-She teaches in Royal Roads University’s Master’s in Environmental Education and Communication (MEEC) and Master’s in Environmental Practice (MEP), where she gives courses on leadership, psychology and environmental communications and education; and has designed and taught unique courses on psychology and environment/climate change for Portland State University (Psychology Department and Communications Dept), and Lanzhou University, China.
+She has designed unique courses and taught for Royal Roads University’s MA in Environmental Education and Communication, where she gives courses on leadership, psychology and environmental communications and education; and designed courses on psychology and environment/climate change for Portland State University (Psychology Department and Communications Dept), and Lanzhou University, China.
 She is regularly requested to deliver guest lectures, keynotes and workshops to a range of professionals and students.

 Garrison Institute NW Hub; Natural History Museum, London; Communicate Now!
 Bristol Natural History Consortium; American Meteorological Society; Ministry of Environment for British Columbia; Meetings Professionals International (World Education Congress); National Association for Environmental Education; Deep Democracy Institute; University of College London, Energy Institute; National Center for Atmospheric Research; Garrison Institute’s Climate, Mind and Behavior symposium; Sustainable Brands; Sonoma State University; University of San Francisco; Lanzhou University, China; International Forum on Psychoanalysis and Education; Cogan Owens Cogan, Portland; Metro City of Portland, Social Sustainability Consortium, Portland and numerous others.

 She has worked in the communications sector for twenty years since joining EcoNet/Institute of Global Communications, the first ISP to serve the environmental community.
-She has a doctorate in Psychosocial Studies from Cardiff University, and a Master’s in Environmental Communications from the University of North Carolina.
-Dr. Lertzman currently works with a range of organizations – public, private and governmental sectors – and delivers powerful results.
+Renee currently works with a range of organizations – public, private and governmental sectors – and delivers powerful results.